junchenfeng/thesis/thesis.md

 - Attrition Rate
     + require **TWO** observations to make an inference
     + Online service suffers from a large natural attrition
-    + The differential attrition is observational equivalent to the random attrition
+    + The differential attrition is observationally equivalent to the random attrition
 - Measurement Error
     + Student does not exert full effort in low stake learning environment
-    + Effort induced measurement error is equivalent to selection bias
+    + Effort-induced measurement error is equivalent to selection bias
     + The sign of the bias is unknown

 Assessment
 ========================================================
 - Original

 ![plot of chunk unnamed-chunk-4](fig/f1.png)

 ***